vtex-apps/store-block-course/course/steps/07_separating-title/en.md

    +const CSS_HANDLES = ['countdown']
    ```

-2. Now, in the component itself, remove the `title` as a _prop_ given and the const for the title text, besided changing wht is being rendered:
+2. Now, in the component itself, remove the `title` as a _prop_ given and also the title text constant, which changes what is being rendered:

    ```diff
    //Countdown.tsx